 Year 11 Physical Education Units 1 and 2

 In Unit 1, you will explore how the musculoskeletal and cardio-respiratory systems work together to produce movement.
 You will explore the relationships between the body systems and physical activity, sport and exercise through practical activities.
 Also, you will look at how the systems adapt and adjust to the demands of the activity.
 You will investigate the role and function of the main structures in each system in an exciting exercise.
 As a result, you will learn how they respond to physical activity, sport and exercise.

 Unit 2 will develop your understanding of physical activity, sport and society from a participatory perspective.
 You will be introduced to types of physical activity.
 You will look effect physical activity and sedentary behaviour have on health and wellbeing.
 Then, you will experience and explore different types of physical activity promoted in your own and different population groups.
 The course will also give you an appreciation of the level of physical activity needed for health benefits.

 Who is it for?

 Physical Education is a subject ideal for those who enjoy participating in sport or physical activity.
 It suits students who want to learn more about how the human body functions during sport, exercise and physical activity.
-The study of VCE Physical Education is ideal for students with a wide range of aspirations, including those who wish to pursue further study at tertiary level or in vocational education and training settings in fields such as exercise and sport science, health science, education, recreation, sport development and coaching, health promotion and related careers.
+The study of VCE Physical Education is ideal for students with a wide range of aspirations, including those who wish to pursue further study at the tertiary level or in vocational education and training settings in fields such as exercise and sport science, health science, education, recreation, sport development and coaching, health promotion and related careers.